ismail-amouma/Open_Pharmacy_Finder_Web_App/README.md

 # Open_Pharmacy_Finder_Web_App

 The Pharmacy Finder App is a Flask-based web application that allows users to find open pharmacies in a specified city and country.
-It utilizes the Google Places API to retrieve pharmacy information and presents it in a user-friendly format.
+It utilizes the Serper API to retrieve pharmacy information and presents it in a user-friendly format.

 ## Table of Contents